Part 1 Pre-Seclusion Era

 It is easy to suppose that such widespread instability in local government and the progressive rise in the willingness of such strongmen to war with each other may have had considerable influence upon the four founders of Hogwarts’ decision to establish a school where wizarding children could be collected into a secure location for their training, even while Britain was still under Saxon rule.
 The increasing instability after the Norman conquest might also have heavily contributed to Salazar Slytherin’s subsequent and growing concern over the possible breech of security represented by the inclusion of children from backgrounds that considered such dysfunctional social dynamics normal.
 To say nothing of the fact that the Muggles’ problematic growing association of magic with demon handling was continuing to spread.
 This association all four of the founders must have regarded with extreme disquiet.

-And if the possible effects of the influences upon the young examined in the article entitled ‘The Premature Prediction’ had ever been noted at that early period, Salazar may have felt he had ample reason to be concerned over the advisability of admitting into the wizarding safe zones such as Hogwarts Academy, magical children who had been raised out among Muggles without the advantages of the guidance and protection of trained, adult wizards.
+And if the possible effects of the influences upon the young examined in the article entitled ‘The Pachyderm in the Parlor’ had ever been noted at that early a period, Salazar may have felt he had ample reason to be concerned over the advisability of admitting into the wizarding safe zones such as Hogwarts, magical children who had been raised out among Muggles without the advantages of the guidance and protection of trained, adult wizards.

 Another issue which must also be brought up at this point is that the Hogwarts castle of the original Founders is unlikely to have been the same physical entity as the Hogwarts castle of the modern day.